bonfus/clima/README.md

 I use this code to download the new editions of the Italian newspaper directly on my devices (phone, kobo etc etc).

+It can collect both the PDF and the ePubs.

 I don't know rust and this is definitively a very ugly piece of code, but it works! :)

 ### Cross-compiling